 Setprecision manipulator:

-The setprecision manipulator in C++ sets the number of digits displayed after the decimal point when outputting floating-point numbers.
+The setprecision function in C++ specifies the precision of decimal numbers shown after the point in floating-point outputs.

 Syntax: